neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

 <h3 style="color:#6495ed;"> Why Have a Daily Musings Page? | July 1, 2017 </h3>

+Daily Musings is meant to be an outlet for short thought snippets -- no more, no less.
-In any case, that's part of the theoretical backbone of the 'daily musings' page.
-The goal, here, is to write in free blog form more frequently.
-The theoretical backbone of daily musings is:
+Why have one?
+Well, the goal, here is to write in free blog form more frequently.
+The theoretical backbone of daily musings is the following:

 ##### I. To produce more with perceived less
 Human nature underestimates what can be done in small increments over a long period of time and overestimates what can be done as a large chunk in a short period of time.
 A person authoring a book, for example, would likely get way more done writing an hour a day for a year than cramming in a weekend -- assuming, of course, that she sticks to that schedule.